 Cutting Splined Joints

-Once the glue is cured and the frame is solid, slots are cut perpendicular to the mitre.
-Timber 'biscuits' planed to the thickness of the slot are then glued into place with the grain of the biscuit travelling across the mitre, rather than with it.
+The raw timber frame is cut with mitred corners, glued and allowed to dry under pressure with no pins or other hardware.
+Once the frame is solid, slots are cut perpendicular to the mitre and timber biscuits planed to the thickness of the slot are glued into place with the grain of the biscuit travelling across the mitre.

 This crossing of the grain adds strength to the joint and creates an interesting effect where the end grain of the wood becomes visible.